201 KAR 46:010. Definitions for 201 KAR Chapter 46.

 (16) "Facility" means a hospital, outpatient department, clinic, radiology practice, mobile unit, or office of a physician or portion thereof, in which medical imaging or radiation therapy are performed.

-(18) "Indirect supervision" means supervised by a licensed practitioner of the healing arts or licensee who is immediately available in the individual's place of employment or sponsoring institution.
+(17) "Indirect supervision" means supervised by a licensed practitioner of the healing arts who is immediately available in the individual's place of employment.

 (a) Routine chest and thorax;